StudioSonetto/.github/profile/README.md

 # Hello World!
-This is the official github organisation page of Studio Concertos.
+This is the official github organisation page of Sonetto.

 ## Ongoing Projects:
 - [Quartz](https://github.com/StudioConcertos/Quartz)